-The third and final year of course work consists of 2-3 semesters of coursework (18-27 hours) that can be taken in fields and areas best suited to the student’s scholarly orientation; a minimum of three courses must be taken within the French Department, but the remaining three may be taken in related departments.
+After the the first two years, students will take an additional 2-4 semesters of coursework (18-36 hours) that can be taken in fields and areas best suited to the student’s scholarly orientation; a minimum of three courses must be taken within the French Department, but the remaining three may be taken in related departments.
 Thus, for example, a student working in medieval literature might take a Medieval Studies course in English or History, an Art History course in medieval manuscripts, or medieval music to complement her work in French medieval literature and culture.
 A second course in critical theory or critical approaches to literature/culture (as offered by Comparative Literature, Women’s and Gender Studies, etc.) is strongly advised.

 Credit/No Credit.
 Students may take no more than two graduate courses on a CR/NC basis, neither of which can count for any core or area degree requirement.